Partners in Play (P3)

 Description

-The project will build the capacity of teachers to embed a learning through play approach into their daily teaching, increasing the quality of education for 32,00 girls and boys across the country through direct interventions in seven districts.
+The project aims to improve the quality of education for Ghanaian girls and boys aged 4-12 through a scalable and replicable Learning through Play (LtP) model, by strengthening systems, providing technical assistance to the Government, and providing direct support and trainings to teachers and parents/caregivers to be able to create conducive learning environments for children across the country through direct interventions in seven districts.
 Peer-learning communities will be created, in which teachers will be able to share learning and challenges.
 Parents, caregivers and community members will also be engaged to increase community understanding of the learning needs of girls and boys.

 Return to top